Joan Beaufort, Queen of Scots: Queen of Scotland

 On 12 February 1424, Joan Beaufort and King James were wed at St Mary Overie Church in Southwark.
 They were feasted at Winchester Palace that year by her uncle, Cardinal Henry Beaufort.
 She accompanied her husband on his return from captivity in England to Scotland, and was crowned alongside him at Scone Abbey.

+Joan was assigned lands in Scotland, including some in Perthshire, and she may have been influential in James's foundation of a Carthusian monastery in Perth in 1426.
+In 1428, James made magnates and bishops swear on oath of allegiance to Joan on succeeding to their lands and titles.
+In the same year she took part in negotiations for their eldest daughter's marriage to the French dauphin and undertook a royal progress to Inverness.
+From 1431, Joan received an annuity of £360 from the king and in 1435 he ordered the estates to give letters of fidelity to his queen.

-As queen, she often pleaded with the king for those who might be executed.
-In 1429, Alexander Macdonald, Lord of the Isles, was captured after burning and pillaging the Scottish Highlands and she pleaded for him to be pardoned.
+As queen, Joan often pleaded with the king for those who might be executed.
+In 1429, Alexander Macdonald, Lord of the Isles, was captured after burning and pillaging in the Highlands and she pleaded for him to be pardoned.
+In 1431 she interceded again to secure pardons for the Lord of the Isles and Archibald Douglas, 5th Earl of Douglas, who had been imprisoned in Lochleven Castle.

 The royal couple had eight children, including the future James II, and Margaret of Scotland, future spouse of Louis XI of France.
 She also remained in contact with her English family, with her brothers and uncles visiting Joan and her husband ahead of formal embassies.

 Regency

 James I was assassinated in the Dominican Friary in Perth on 21 February 1437.
-Joan had also been a target of assassination along with her husband and was wounded, but managed to survive her injuries.
-She put her husband’s mutilated body on display, causing shock and anger at the brutality of the murder throughout Europe.
+Joan had also been a target of assassination along with her husband and was wounded, but survived her injuries.
+She put her husband's mutilated body on display, and her letters to her family played an important role in spreading news and details of his murder in England and throughout Europe.

 Joan successfully directed her husband's supporters to attack his assassin Walter Stewart, Earl of Atholl, but was forced to give up power three months later.
 The prospect of being ruled by an English woman was unpopular in Scotland.
 The Earl of Douglas was thus appointed to power, though Joan remained in charge of her son and represented his interests.